dogoncouch/logdissect/docs/CONTRIBUTING.md

 # Contributing to logdissect
 Contributions are welcome in the form of code or testing feedback.
+All contributors are expected to follow our [code of conduct](CODE_OF_CONDUCT.md).

 ## Index